2D Map

 Your station location is always visible on the map as a pulsing dot.
 The location is resolved from your preferences (device GPS, manual coordinates, or callsign-based lookup).

-Visited Countries (Log Mode)
+Visited Countries (Logbook map)

-In Log mode, countries you've worked (from your DXCC list) are highlighted with a subtle fill and outline overlay.
+When the map is rendering your logged QSOs, countries you've worked (from your DXCC list) are highlighted with a subtle fill and outline overlay.
 US state boundaries are also displayed for additional geographic context.

 Activation Map Mode